“It’s Always Best To Start At The Beginning…!”

 After the success of nearby the Tweetsie Railroad Theme Park in Blowing Rock, NC, Grover Robbins purchases land on top of Beech Mountain with the hopes to turn it into a new tourist destination.

 Jack Pentes is brought to the top of Beech Mountain to come up with an idea of how to make it a summer attraction.
 He saw the natural terrain, tall emerald grass, and twisted trees, and said it was The Land of Oz.
+At the same time, land was leased from the Page Hufty Family, who had recently acquired it, to begin site plans and design concepts for Oz.

 Construction begins on Land of Oz.
 Pentes would design the park with his associate, Joe Sonderman.
 New music and lyrics would be written for the park by Loonis McGlohon and Alec Wilder with choreography by Alice Leggett LaMar.